 Chimney breast and fire places

-Repair category:
+Repair category: 1

-Notes No obvious significant defects were noted to the wood-burning stove, allowing for areas of cracking to the plasterwork behind.
-This is assumed to be due to the heat.
+Notes No obvious significant defects were noted to the multi-fuel stove.
 Flue linings (and stove appliances) require at least annual inspections by a reputable person specialising in flues and chimneys.
 Specialist inspection of the stove and flue is recommended prior to use.
+Former fireplaces appear to have been removed but are not ventilated.
+Although no dampness was noted all disused flues should be vented at the fireplace and at the chimney head.

 Internal decorations

 Repair category: 1

-Notes No obvious significant defects were noted to the internal decorations.
+Notes No obvious significant defects were noted to the internal decorations, allowing for areas of wear and tear.

 Cellars

 Repair category:

 Notes Not applicable

 Electricity

 Repair category: 2

 Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
 The installation in this property appears relatively modern but there is no evidence of a recent test.
 It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
 This should be regarded as a routine safety and maintenance check.
+There is no overhead lighting present in the living room.

 Gas

+Repair category:

+Notes Not applicable

+Water, plumbing and l bathroom fittings

 Repair category: 1

-Notes No obvious significant defects noted to the gas installation.
-All gas appliances should be tested and thereafter maintained by a Gas Safe registered contractor on an annual basis.
-This should be regarded as a routine maintenance and safety check.

-Water, plumbing and bathroom fittings

-Repair category:

-Notes There is no shower curtain to the downstairs bath to prevent water spilling onto the floor from the shower overhead.
-It should be appreciated that where there are prolonged periods of dampness that there is an inherent risk of rot defect to timbers in contact.
+Notes No obvious significant defects noted to the accessible plumbing or sanitary fittings, however there is no shower curtain to the upstairs bath.
+A curtain should be installed to prevent any water spillage.
 It is essential that all wall linings, tile grout, seals, etc are maintained in good condition.
 Failure to do so can lead to concealed defects behind wall finishes, and below the bath/shower tray.
+In a property of this age it is possible for lead pipework to be present in concealed areas however; none was noted within the limitations of the inspection.

 Heating and hot water

-Repair category:
+Repair category: 2

-Notes No obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
+Notes The central heating boiler's remaining economic lifespan may be short and the system would benefit from upgrading.
+It is recommended good practice that boilers are serviced on an annual basis by an appropriately qualified person.
 The boiler's service history should be checked by referring to the service records.
 If there is no record of a recent service, the boiler should be checked by an appropriately qualified person.
+There is no radiator present in the kitchen, however the 'Everhot' cooker will provide a heating source.
+Deterioration was also evident to the utility room radiator.